marinednadude/NOAA-PMEL-OME_Extraction_Protocol_Sterivex_Centrifuge/NOAA-PMEL-OME_eDNA_Sterivex_Extraction_Protocol_Centrifuge.md

 ## BACKGROUND

-This document describes the required protocol to extract DNA from a 0.22 µm PVDF sterivex filter.
+This document describes the required protocol to extract DNA from a 0.22 µm PES sterivex filter.

 ### Summary